snowplow/snowplow/3-etl/hadoop-etl/README.md

 ## Introduction

 This is the SnowPlow ETL process implemented for Hadoop using [Scalding] [scalding].
+The Hadoop ETL parses raw SnowPlow event logs, extracts the SnowPlow events, enriches them (e.g. with geo-location information) and then writes them out to SnowPlow-format event files.

-The SnowPlow Hadoop ETL process is an alternative to the SnowPlow Hive ETL process.
+The SnowPlow Hadoop ETL process is an alternative to the SnowPlow [Hive ETL] [hive-etl] process.

 ## Technical overview

-The Hadoop ETL parses raw CloudFront log files, extracts the SnowPlow events, enriches them (e.g. with geo-location information) and then writes them out to SnowPlow-format flatfiles.
+The SnowPlow Hadoop ETL process is written in [Scalding] [scalding], the Scala library/DSL on top of [Cascading] [cascading], the Java data processing framework which in turn wraps Hadoop.

 Like the Hive ETL, the Hadoop ETL can be run on [Amazon Elastic MapReduce] [emr] using the [EmrEtlRunner] [emr-etl-runner] Ruby app.